 A big part of the fun of “Night of the Comet” is the movie’s tone; it refuses to take itself too seriously.
 There are explosions, sinister scientists, and even a shopping trip to the mall.
 It’s one of those rare films where the filmmakers had the insight to celebrate the kitsch of their time.
 It’s almost as if they knew exactly what parts of the 80’s for which we would be nostalgic decades later.
 To drive the point home, there’s even a boom box playing Cyndi Lauper’s “Girls Just Want to Have Fun.”

-So, throw some popcorn in the microwave and check out “Night of the Comet,” featured this September on MGM HD.
+So, throw some popcorn in the microwave and check out “Night of the Comet,” featured this April and May 2022on MGM HD.